JheKWall/Godot-Stair-Step-Demo/README.md

 - Basic first-person camera smoothing

 You can install by downloading and importing the addon folder into your Godot project, or by installing from the asset library.

+To enable the debug view for collisions, go to the top bar, click "Debug", and enable "Visible Collision Shapes".